Aml Ameen: 2002–2011

 Ameen's first acting role came in 2002 ITV police series The Bill, and he made another guest stint in 2004 before joining the series full-time in 2006 as PC Lewis Hardy, his most famous and popular role to date.
-Lewis Hardy is a headstrong character who has swapped his life as a street kid to try to make a difference on the right side of the law.
+Hardy is a headstrong character who has swapped his life as a street kid to try to make a difference on the right side of the law.
 He has a few problems with authority and regularly bumps heads with his seniors, most especially frequent beat partner PC Roger Valentine.
 After Hardy was put undercover and was shot, he was transferred to Operation Trident.

 Soon after his guest appearance on The Bill in 2004, he portrayed the character Terry in Bella and the Boys, He also made one-off guest appearances in BBC soap EastEnders and medical drama Holby City.
 He also starred in the British youth-centred film Kidulthood as the central character Trife, while he also appeared in Second Chance and Red Tails for a special appearance.

 In April 2008, he played a leading role in the BBC Three teen drama Dis/Connected, playing Anthony, an 18-year-old college student from London who faces gang trouble on the streets, as well as losing his friend when she commits suicide.

 Ameen featured in a film on Channel 4 called Fallout, part of their Disarming Britain mini-season.
 The London Lite paper described this as his most memorable performance.
-He featured as AJ in Silent Witness Series 12 Parts 1 and 2.
-He portrayed a youth worker trying to make a difference in the gang and knife community which presides in South London, and became friends with Leo, one of the senior pathologists doing community service for drunk driving.
+He featured as AJ in Silent Witness series 12 parts 1 and 2.
+He portrayed a youth worker trying to make a difference in a South London community, and became friends with Leo, one of the senior pathologists doing community service for drunk driving.

 In June 2008, Ameen began Actors Student Alliance, a drama school set up to discover and teach untapped talent in London.
 From its inception, the school produced a short film and a theatre showcase for its students.
 Within its second year, the school expanded into a management company.

 Ameen performed at the Tricycle Theatre on the "Not Black and White" season in October 2009.
 Described as "exceptionally charismatic Aml Ameen the freshest, most inspiring voice in the play" by Time Out London, he received outstanding reviews in the national press.
 Ameen starred in Jason Barrett's British feature film The Naked Poet, in which he played character Ryan.
 For this performance, he won Best Actor at the VIPF Awards in 2010.

 Ameen also starred in David E. Kelley's legal drama Harry's Law in the first season, which began to air on NBC during the 2011 television season.